GHO-FUND/GHOSustainable/README.md

 # System Technicalities

 We have a deployable prototype of our solution already running.
-We are also serving the community at this address: https://t.me/emsaction.
+We are also serving the community at [this address](https://t.me/emsaction).

 The solution has 4 layers which includes: